6 Modules · 19 Lessons · Self-Paced

 Frequently asked

-What is gaslighting?
+What is reality erosion?

 Yes.
-The course focuses on the mechanism and the experience — the specific patterns of confusion, self-doubt, and self-loss that this kind of relationship produces — rather than on diagnosis of the other person.
+The course focuses on the mechanism and the experience: the specific patterns of confusion, self-doubt, and self-loss that this kind of relationship produces, rather than on diagnosis of the other person.
 If the patterns described in this course resonate with your experience, the course is relevant regardless of what label you apply.

 How long does recovery take?